TheSkepticalOwl/Project2b2t/README.md

 1. You get kicked much sooner for being afk if you use this tool
 2. Riding entities is not working
 3. If you fish, your fishing line is not shown
-4. These are bugs caused by connecting via proxy, these cant be fixed.
+4. These are bugs caused by connecting via proxy, these cant be fixed. (as far as i know)

 # Credits
 Thanks to 'The moon is a cheese' for the original node.js server proxy, https://github.com/themoonisacheese/2bored2wait